 This plan worked out great.
 I did feel on the edge of hunger but I wasn’t hungry and I didn’t bonk.
 I should have sipped more Perpetuem on the outbound leg.
 My intake timing was off slightly because I could not see the time.

-200K – 125 miles
+The Details:200K – 125 miles

 Ride time: 8:14